defunkydrummer/abcl-jazz/readme.md

 Useful to do `(setf jss:*muffle-warnings* nil)` as well.

+Then load `swing.lisp` and try the examples in `swing-test.lisp`.
+This creates no packages.

 ## Example(s)

 See `swing-test.lisp`

+This includes three examples:

+- `(concatenate-app)` : Simple UI example using the BorderLayout.
+- `(rst)`: Use of an external UI lib, [RSyntaxTextArea](http://bobbylight.github.io/RSyntaxTextArea/), to open a window that works as a Lisp code editor with syntax highlighting.
+- Notepad wannabe-app (see below)

 Pasted from there: A "notepad"-like application where you just edit text and the window shows cursor position.
 Includes menu bars.
 (Barely implemented, of course)